meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 ## Linear filtering

-With linear filtering, texture() also looks at the other texels around, and mixes the colours according to the distance to each center.
-This avoids the hard edges seen above.
+With linear filtering, texture() looks at four texels around the UV coordinate, and mixes the colours according to the distance to each of their centers.
+This avoids the hard pixelated edges seen above, but at the expense of some blur:

 ![]({{site.baseurl}}/assets/images/tuto-5-textured-cube/linear1.png)